Skip to content

 Terraform>= 1.15.4everything

-AWS CLIv2auth, S3 sync, CloudFront invalidation
+AWS CLIv2auth, S3 sync, CloudFront invalidation, the migrator ECS task

 Node20+building the React apps